acosta-adrian/acosta-adrian.github.io/index.md

 <p>

-  I'm currently a device engineer at Cenfire, a Santa Barbara based startup, working on scaling MEMS relay switch technology from concept to production. <br><br>
+  I'm currently a device engineer at Cenfire, a Santa Barbara based startup, working on bringing to market a MEMS relay switch technology product. <br><br>

   Before that, I worked at Lam Research as a product engineeer on hardware and process engineering projects to help scale dry photoresist technology to HVM. <br><br>

-  My academic background is in Chemical Engineering -- I obtained my BS from The University of Arizona (2017) and a PhD from UCLA (2022). <br><br>
+  My academic background is in Chemical Engineering; I obtained a BS from The University of Arizona (2017) and PhD from UCLA (2022). <br><br>

   I'm always seeking challenges, open to learning new things, and driven to make an impact. <br><br>